patrick-lloyd-ray/AIO-Aug2020/Cell Cards Integration.md

 Extension of Gene Ontology (TBD)

+Techniques and Methodologies Ontology (TBD)

 ## Other Work To-Do [draft]

 Mapping Allen brain regions to Uberon

 Functional properties of neurons needed (other than neurotransmitter, inhibitory, excitatory, etc.)

-Techniques and methodologies to link data